fonkerina/fonkerina/README.md

+##
-## Hi 👋
+Hi 👋
 I'm Jessica, a BSc Physics Graduate ⚛️

+Currently:
-Currently working on: An individual Microplastic Pollution Tracking and Communication project
+- Working on... *An individual Microplastic Pollution Tracking and Communication project*
 - 🌱 Learning geopandas, GIS software, C++ and web development/system architecture.
 - 👯 Open to collaboration and criticism